lvjiaxuan/vscode-eslint-disable/README.md

 ## Features

 - Simple snippets with typing `eslint-disable`.
-- Select one or **multiple lines** which has rule problems from extension of ESLint intellisense, and we could disable rules with:
+- Select one or **multiple lines** which has rule problems from extension of ESLint IntelliSense, and we could disable rules with:
   - The editor context menu.
   - Command: `eslint-disable.disableIT`.
   - Keyboard shortcuts: `ctrl + alt + d`.